Kzax01/AWS-Security-Aerosecure/Secure_VPC_Flow_Logs/README.md

 ---

 ## 💥 Impact of the Mission
-This operation strengthens our **threat detection** capabilities within **Airbus'** AWS environment.
+This operation strengthens our **threat detection** capabilities within an AWS environment.
 It demonstrates the importance of monitoring network activity in real-time, reacting swiftly to incidents, and automating responses for a more efficient SOC.

 - ✅ **Network monitoring** using **VPC Flow Logs**.
 - ✅ **Intrusion detection** with **CloudWatch Logs**.